Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

 Physically, the supersymmetric interface $L_{\wp,\vartheta}$ is expected to depend only on the homotopy class of the path $\wp$.
 This homotopy-invariance property imposes strict constraints on both $F(\wp,\vartheta)$ and the soliton degeneracies $\mu(a)$.
 Furthermore, while $F(\wp,\vartheta)$ remains locally constant for generic values of $\vartheta$, there are specific values of $\vartheta$ where $F(\wp,\vartheta)$ exhibits jumps.
 These jumps occur precisely at the values of $\vartheta$ where the $4d$ theory has BPS states whose central charge has an argument of $e^{i\vartheta}$.
 Additionally, the degeneracies of the $4d$ BPS states can be inferred from analyzing the behavior of the functions $F(\wp,\vartheta)$.
 Therefore, spectral networks provide a framework to compute the $4d$ BPS spectra of theories of class $\mathcal{S}$ for cases where the Lie algebra $\mathfrak{g}$ has rank greater than $1$, greatly extending the results obtained using WKB networks introduced in \cite{Gaiotto:2009hg}.
-In fact, WKB networks are specific examples of spectral networks corresponding to the case $\mathfrak{g} = \mathfrak{su}(2)$.